tbutler1132/AR-Assignment/README.md

 Part III:

--Destroy teacher_id in the students table and add grade_level_id -Add grade_level_id to teachers table
+-Destroy teacher_id in the students table
--Add a grade_levels table that takes a string of a grade level -Add macros:
+-Add a grade_levels table that takes a string of a grade level, student_id as an integer and teacher_id as an integer -Add macros:
-    -GradeLevel: has_many :teachers
+    -GradeLevel: belongs_to :teacher
-                 has_many :students
+                 belongs_to :student
     -Teacher: belongs_to :grade_level
               has_many :students, through: :grade_level
     -Student: belongs_to :grade_level